LukeSmithxyz/voidrice/.scripts/SCRIPTS.md

 ## `tmuxinit`
 The startup script for the dropdown terminal (toggleable with `mod+u`).
 Either attaches to an existing tmux session or begins a new one.

+## `toggletouchpad`
+As the name suggests, turns off TouchPad if on, and turns it on if off.
+Requires `xf86-input-synaptics`.

 ## `tpb`
 Search Pirate Bay for the certain search terms given as arguments.